Q42/template-ios/README.md

 ### Views

-* Keep views small and focused.
-When a view becomes large, split it up into smaller views.
+* Keep views focused (single-responsibility principle from SOLID).
+When a view becomes large a, split it up into smaller views.
 * Every view gets a UI preview if at all possible.
 The preview should show the view in different states using dummy data.
 * We use [custom SF Symbols](https://developer.apple.com/documentation/uikit/uiimage/creating_custom_symbol_images_for_your_app/) whenever a custom icon is needed, so that they render in a consistent manner.